storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

 For each node, take the `offline_suspended` and `under_review` values from the node dossier.
 Select and unmarshal the node's entry in the audit history table.
 If a value does not exist in the windows map for the current window, this means that the previous window is now complete, and we need to evaluate the node and delete any windows which have fallen out of scope.
-We evaluate the node's current standing by finding what percentage of audits were offline per window, then finding the average score across all complete windows within the tracking period.
+We evaluate the node's current standing by finding what percentage of audits were online per window, then finding the average score across all complete windows within the tracking period.

 With this information, there are a number of conditions we need to evaluate:

-1) The current offline score is above the OfflineThreshold
+1) The current online score is above the OfflineThreshold

     1a.
 The node is under review